 Taking along a companion

-We are experienced in supporting senior executives in regulated sectors where disciplinary allegations if upheld, can have career-ending implications.
-Obtaining advice at the earliest opportunity is essential ideally before responses are given by the employee to the allegations made.
+We are experienced in supporting employees where disciplinary allegations if upheld, can have career-ending implications.
+Obtaining advice at the earliest opportunity is essential, ideally before responses are given by the employee to the allegations made.

 During the meeting